argoproj/applicationset/docs/Generators.md

 ### Exclude directories

-The generator also supports `exclude` option in order to exclude directories in the repository from being created by the applicationset:
+The Git directory generator also supports an `exclude` option in order to exclude directories in the repository from being scanned by the ApplicationSet controller:

 ```yaml
 apiVersion: argoproj.io/v1alpha1